tn74/reem/docs/basic.rst

 A silent subscriber acts like a local variable that mimics the data in Redis underneath the key indicated by its channel.
-It will silently update as fast as it can without notifying the user that an updated occurred.
+It will silently update as fast as it can without notifying the user that an update occurred.
 Use it if you would like a variable that just keeps the latest copy of Redis information at all times.

 The ``SilentSubscriber`` is initialized with a channel name and an interface.
 The channel represents the path inside